American Indian / Alaska Native

 "… supporting the leadership efforts of our youth and community advocates, celebrating culture and traditional values, and cultivating resilience and community strengths, will create a pathway towards reducing suicide in Indian communities." - National Congress of American Indians, Creating an Annual National American Indian and Alaska Native Hope for Life Day (Suicide Prevention Awareness Day)

-To help AI/AN communities celebrate this day, held each year on September 10th, the Action Alliance also developed the Hope for Life Day online toolkit, with resources for community leaders, grassroots organizers, and health care professionals working in Native communities.
+To help American Indian/Alaska Native communities celebrate this day, held each year on September 10th, the Action Alliance also developed the Hope for Life Day online toolkit, with resources for community leaders, grassroots organizers, and health care professionals working in Native communities.